Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

 # Lab 05a: Explore Spark Streaming in Azure Synapse Analytics

 ## Lab scenario

-In this lab, you'll use *Spark Structured Streaming* and *delta tables* in Azure Synapse Analytics to process streaming data.
+In this lab, you will provision an Azure Synapse Analytics workspace as a unified environment for data integration and analytics.
+You will create a Spark pool to enable distributed data processing and support large-scale data workloads.
+Additionally, you will explore stream processing using Spark Structured Streaming and Delta tables.
+Through a guided notebook, you will perform real-time data processing and analysis within your Synapse workspace.

-## Lab objectives
+## Lab Objectives

 In this lab, you will perform the following tasks: